intcyoacreator/intcyoacreator.github.io/README.md

   'illegal' group must be pressed in order for the individual choice to be selectable.
     * My own suggestion from 2 years ago lol
+- [ ] An option near the "Required: {Choices}" field that allows the user to auto-select any requirements, and any requirements they might have, and so on (might implement this using recursion)

 ## Issues / Errors